Hakkadex/Hakkadex/README.md

 Laptop Computer

-With monitor mode wifi chipset built in, with a minimum of 4 gb RAM, running Kali, Parron or Black Arch, avoid Nvidia, Get a Fujitsu lifebook if possible.
+With monitor mode wifi chipset built in, with a minimum of 4 gb RAM, running Kali, Parrot or Black Arch, avoid Nvidia, Get a Fujitsu lifebook if possible.

 Proxmark